 Martin P. Slark has served as a director of the Company since February 1996.
-Since 1976, Mr. Slark has been employed by Molex Incorporated ("Molex"), a manufacturer of electronic, electrical and fiber optic interconnection products and systems.
-Having worked for Molex in Europe, the United States and Asia, Mr. Slark is presently a Director and President and Chief Operating Officer of Molex.
+Since 1976, Mr. Slark has been employed by Molex Incorporated ("Molex"), a publicly traded manufacturer of electronic, electrical and fiber optic interconnection products and systems.
+Having worked for Molex in Europe, the United States and Asia, Mr. Slark is presently a Director and Vice Chairman and Chief Executive Officer of Molex.
 Mr. Slark is a fellow of the British Institute of Management and received a Masters in Business Administration degree from the University of East London in 1993 and a Post-Graduate Diploma in Management Studies from Portmouth University in 1981.
+Mr. Slark attended Bracknall College, graduating with a Bachelor of Science degree in Engineering in 1977.